yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-tables.md

 ## Add a table partition to the replication

-The operation is the same as adding a table.
+Adding a table partition is similar to adding a table.

-The caveat is that the parent table (if not already) along with each new partition will have to be added to the replication as DDL changes are not replicated automatically.
-Each partition is treated as a separate table and is added to replication separately (like a table)
+The caveat is that the parent table (if not already) along with each new partition has to be added to the replication, as DDL changes are not replicated automatically.
+Each partition is treated as a separate table and is added to replication separately (like a table).

 Create a table with partitions: